Ren23813/command-line-clue/game/notebook.md

 *Use this space to record your findings and deductions...*
 Glass bottle is not a weapon.
 Found in the school kitchen.
 Florist is not sus.
 Also, old key is not a weapon.
 Found in school science lab.
+Letter oppener is not a weapon.
+Found in school gymnasium.

 Location of the crime is still unknown - the room must have been empty when it happened...